5ecompendium/bestiary/_creatures/augrek-brighthelm.md

 ### Roleplaying Information

-Sheriff's deputy Augrek guards the southwest gate of BRyn Shander and welcomes visitors to town.
+Sheriff's deputy Augrek guards the southwest gate of Bryn Shander and welcomes visitors to town.
 She has a good heart.

 **Ideal:** "You'll get farther in life with a kind word than an axe" **Bond:** "Bryn Shander is my home.
 It's my job to protect her."
 **Flaw:** "I'm head over heels in love with Sheriff Southwell.
 One day I hope to marry him."

 ### Actions